| |

 |

-You should fill out the Transcript Request Form and send a copy to each
+and send a copy to each

 college or university you attended to obtain your degree(s) and your